-At The Potential Ability Group we have a focus on working with individuals and families within their local community.
+At The Potential Ability Group (TPAG) we have a focus on working with individuals and families within their local community.
 Our therapy service is community based, meaning we travel across regional and southern metropolitan areas of South Australia to the clients and families where we provide therapy sessions.
 We are proud to offer services in regional and rural areas of the state from Kangaroo Island, to Marion, across to Strathalbyn, Adelaide Hills, Riverland, Mallee and Coorong districts.

 As Occupational Therapists we are interested in completing assessments, interventions and providing therapy and supports in the purposeful environment of the individual, that is, the context of our client’s daily life.
 This means our days involve travelling to see our client’s in their everyday environment, including at home, school, kindergarten, childcare and other settings.

 Communities and environments can help or hinder people in their engagement in day to day tasks.
 Community refers to a ‘person’s natural environment’, so where they work, play, learn, laugh and perform all daily activities.
 The community plays a part in defining their lives and OT’s are concerned with how individuals engage and participate in occupation within these environments, with the purpose of helping client’s grow and succeed in their natural settings.
 In addition, we can better advocate for our clients, build the capacity of support staff and complete assessments/therapy in their familiar environment, and that can make it easier to generalise and transfer skills across daily occupations.

 The OT’s at TPAG work within certain geographical service areas, which sees them becoming well known within these local areas and helps our OT’s build long term connections with local networks, and the communities.
 Travelling to meet our client’s also means that it is easier to fit therapy time into their family’s day and requirements.